Taeyoonkin1g/Ultrasonic-ToF-Dimension-Measurement/README.md

     ├── measurement_setup.jpg
     └── award.jpg
 ```

+---

-## Repository Note
+## 📝 Repository Note

 This repository documents an educational embedded systems project completed in 2020.

-The original project source code is no longer available.

-Therefore, this repository focuses on the project overview, hardware implementation, photographs, and development experience.
+Since the original project source code was not preserved, this repository focuses on the project overview, hardware implementation, project photographs, and the engineering experience gained throughout the project.

 ---

 <div align="center">